cran/vtreat/README.md

 ----

 Note: `vtreat` is meant only for "tame names", that is: variables and column names that are also valid *simple* (without quotes) `R` variables names.

+Also, `vtreat` now has package options that are not set until the package is attached.
+These are

+-   `vtreat.use_data.table_binding = TRUE`

+Test of these options also defaults to the values above, so behavior should be the same regardless if `vteat` is attached or not.
+These options determine if `vtreat` will delegate row binding to `data.table`.